-27. A person shall not act as a flight operations officer in accordance with sub-regulations (1) and (4) of regulation 35 unless he has been approved by the Director on the basis of his training, qualifications and experience as determined by the Director in accordance with the provisions of Annex 6 to the Chicago Convention and in accordance with Part I of the Seventh Schedule.
+27. A person shall not act as a flight operations officer in accordance with regulation 35(1) and (4) unless he has been approved by the Director on the basis of his training, qualifications and experience as determined by the Director in accordance with the provisions of Annex 6 to the Chicago Convention and in accordance with Part 1 of Schedule 7.

-Licensing of air traffic controllers.
+Licensing of air traffic controllers

-28. (1) The Director shall, upon being satisfied that the applicant is a fit person to hold the licence and is qualified by reason of his knowledge, experience, competence, skill and physical and mental fitness so to act, grant a licence, subject to such conditions as he thinks fit, to any person to act as -
+- 28. (1) The Director shall, upon being satisfied that the applicant is a fit person to hold the licence and is qualified by reason of his knowledge, experience, competence, skill and physical and mental fitness so to act, grant a licence, subject to such conditions as he thinks fit, to any person to act as

-- (a) an air traffic controller; or - (b) a student air traffic controller:
+- (a) an air traffic controller; or

+- (b) a student air traffic controller: